 - Inverted forks: Originally discounted by Baba-san for being too heavy

-In city traffic: The CBR929RR is easy enough to ride in traffic.
-It has a lot more low down torque than a more modern CBR600RR, depending on the speeds you can actually pootle about in 2nd or 3rd gear.
-The clip-ons are low, but not too low, and the feet are not too high up.
+The CBR929RR’s clip-ons are low, but not too low, and the feet are not too high up.
 Because brakes are feather-light and the clutch is light enough too (just not light by modern standards), it’s not exhausting to ride.
 The trick is to keep your shoulders retracted and your back straight, and it’s comfortable enough.

-On the highways/freeways: This is where a lot of commuters spend their time.
-Even though the position of the CBR929RR is more aggressive, it has enough legroom to be comfortable, and short enough reach to the bars.
-Wind protection is the same as the earlier model, even though the fairing is more slanted.
-There’s mild vibration at fast (120km/h) highway speeds which will blur the mirrors, but you can counter this by speeding up more and thus not assuming nobody is catching up (don’t do this).
-Riding the CBR is tiring after a couple of hours but not agonising like it is on the R1!
+There’s mild vibration at faster (75 mph / 120 km/h) highway speeds which will blur the mirrors, but you can counter this by speeding up more and thus not assuming nobody is catching up (don’t do this).
+Riding the CBR is tiring after a couple of hours, but not agonizing.

 If you keep your commute under an hour, and have at least half of it back roads, the CBR929RR is perfect for you.
 Any more freeway time and I’d consider a VFR; any more traffic time and I’d rather be on my CBR600F4i, or even a new CBR650R.